Our Essential Services

 If you are a family member of an EU citizen, you will be given a specific type of TIE, the tarjeta de residencia de familiar de ciudadano de la Unión (form EX-19).

-Every foreigner needs to register at the municipal registry, Padrón Municipal, where they are residing.
+Every foreigner must register at their local municipal registry, Padrón Municipal.

 You will need to provide: